 So exceptional is the position that it has continued to remain a strategic military stronghold almost 1000 years since its construction.
 After the arrival of Prince Reynaud’s crusading knights in the early 11th century, the castle was transformed into the most important fortress of the south.
 During a pivotal battle with Saladin’s forces, Prince Reynaud was tricked into meeting the enemy on the battlefield for negotiations.
 His soldiers were then forced to watch from their garrisons as he was shackled and tortured before them.
 Throughout the crusades Beaufort repeatedly changed hands between Christian and Muslim armies, each time the walls were refortified only to be sieged again.
 The Knights Templars had briefly held the castle in the 13 hundreds, before it was stormed by the Mamlukes.
 At one point ownership paseed to Emir Fakhredin the second who used it as a safe house for his collection of treasures.
 Later, Ahmad Pasha al-Jazzar destroyed much of the upper defenses when he seized it during his bloody crackdown on shia rebellions in the 18th century.
-Battle after battle the tired castle endured until it eventually came to be used by Palestinian fighters at the dawn of the Lebanese Civil War.
+Battle after battle the castle endured until it eventually came to be used by Palestinian fighters at the dawn of the Lebanese Civil War.
 The guerrillas staged attacks from the mountain top vantage point, launching rockets across the southern border.
 Consequently, Beaufort began to attract heavy fire from the Israeli Defense Force and their allies.
 Acclaimed journalist Robert Fisk describes,”I had crouched in the corridors of Beaufort as Christian militia shells crashed around the castle walls.
 Armored men with swords had clanked down the stairwells here; now the steps were used by gunmen in grubby camouflage fatigues.”

 War Never Changes

-In 1982 Israeli F16′s bombed the castle ruins, driving the Palestinians out so that the IDF could take their turn to occupy the fortress. ”The Israelis had blostered Beaufort’s crumbling, weed-encrusted walls with reinforced concrete bunkers, accommodation blocs, machine gun nests, and bomb shelters,” says Blanford.
+In 1982 Israeli F16’s bombed the castle ruins, driving the Palestinians out so that the IDF could take their turn to occupy the fortress.
+“The Israelis had bolstered Beaufort’s crumbling, weed-encrusted walls with reinforced concrete bunkers, accommodation blocs, machine gun nests, and bomb shelters,” says Blanford.
 From then on an increasingly powerful Hezbollah would frequently barrage the site with volleys of rocket and mortar fire.
 So many IED’s were planted against the Israelis that the winding, mountain approach became known as “bomb alley.”
-Finally, at the turn of the millenium Beaufort found peace following the Israeli withdrawal.
+Finally, at the turn of the millennium Beaufort found peace following the Israeli withdrawal.
 In their retreat the Jewish army dynamited their entrenchments around the ancient castle, leaving the wreckage to be forgotten in time.

 Upon arrival there are no ticket booths, armed guards, or lines to wait in; and if your lucky you just might have the whole fortress to yourselves.
 Toward the eastern cliff face there is a steel ramp that leads the way into the ruins.
 Once inside, visitors are free to explore the dark tunnels or scale the walls to the castle’s top.
-Twice now I’ve wandered through the crumbling interior, its arches bombed open and its bricks haphazardly fallen along the paths.
+Twice now I’ve wandered through the crumbling interior, its arches bombed open and its bricks haphazardly scattered along the pathways.
 Although regrettable, its battle scars make for an alluring and fantastic crudeness that sets Beaufort apart from the numerous crusader castles of the Middle East.
 Perched atop the summit, and with the chirping of birds somewhere in the neighboring gorge, my friends and I acknowledged that it was at least, a beautiful place to wage a war.

 This is whats left of the IDF’s entrenchments